CarlosNZ/fig-tree-evaluator/README.md

 ## Caching (Memoization)

 FigTree Evaluator has basic [memoization](https://en.wikipedia.org/wiki/Memoization) functionality for certain nodes to speed up re-evaluation when the input parameters haven't changed.
 There is a single cache store per FigTree instance which persists for the lifetime of the instance.
-By default, it remembers the last 50 results, but this can be modified using the `maxCacheSize` option.
+By default, it remembers the last 50 results with each result being valid for half and hour, but these values can be modified using the `maxCacheSize` and `maxCacheTime` [options](#available-options).

 Currently, caching is only implemented for the following operators, since they perform requests to external resources, which are inherently slow: